StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 When configuring TheHive for a clustered environment, it's essential to configure Pekko to ensure efficient management of the cluster by the application.

-In this guide, we assume that node 1 serves as the master node.
+In this guide, node 1 is assumed to serve as the master node.
 Begin by configuring the `pekko` component in the `/etc/thehive/application.conf` file of each node as follows:

 !!!
 Example ""